A guide to help your Group navigate awkward conversations

 Before travelling to the UK the family you support will receive an overview of the support your Group will and will not provide their family but be prepared for misunderstandings to occur, especially when it comes to providing the family with money.
 Groups often find that families arrive in the UK expecting to live in financial comfort and are surprised and disappointed when they realise that living on benefits requires extremely careful budgeting.

-Talking about money can be uncomfortable, especially in relation to those who have less than us who we are meant to be supporting, but it’s important to be very firm with the family about what you will and will not provide from the beginning.
-Below are suggestions of how to communicate what you are required to provide, what you’ve decided to provide and what you will not provide to the family so that they’re clear about the boundaries of your support:
+Talking about money can be uncomfortable, especially in relation to those who have less than us and who we are meant to be supporting, but it’s important to be very firm with the family about what you will and will not provide from the beginning.
+Below are suggestions of how to communicate what you are required to provide, what you’ve decided to provide and what you will not provide to the family so that they’re clear about the boundaries of your support.

 As a Community Sponsorship Group, we are required to: